Overview

 - For multi-turn loops, the OpenRouter Agent SDK

 manages tool execution for you.
-Wrap its tool handlers with
+Run each returned tool call through

 Configuration